Toyota Mark II: Mark II Qualis (XV20; 1997)

-Ninth generation: Toyota Mark II (X110; 2000–2007)
+Ninth generation (X110; 2000)

 This last generation of Mark II hosted several new technologies for Toyota.
-The new 2.5L with the designation of 1JZ-FSE is the first application of Direct Injection for mass production on a Toyota passenger vehicle.
-This version of the JZ series engine features a redesign head to optimize fuel economy and performance.
+The new 2.5 L with the designation of 1JZ-FSE is the first application of Direct Injection for mass production on a Toyota passenger vehicle.
+This version of the JZ series engine features a redesigned head to optimize fuel economy and performance.
 Along with the 1JZ-FSE, the 1G-FE, 1JZ-GE and 1JZ-GTE are available and all with VVT-i technology.
 This generation of Mark II also host a new feature call Navi AI-shift, which uses GPS signals and shifts the automatic transmission into the appropriate gear.

-The X110 series discontinued the hardtop version in favor of the standard version.
+The X110 series discontinued the hardtop version in favor of the conventional sedan.

 During this time, Toyota has discontinued the Chaser and Cresta nameplate and created the Verossa.
 Toyota has also eliminated the Tourer S and Tourer V and instead called their sportier version 2.5 Grande iR-S and 2.5 Grande iR-V, respectively. iR meaning Intelligent Rapidly.
-Other models include the 2.0 Grande, 2.5 Grande, 2.5 Grande G, 2.5 Grande G-tb, 2.5 Grande G Four, 2.0 Grande Four, and the 2.0 Grande Four "S package" all of which is their luxury lineup.
+Other models include the 2.0 Grande, 2.5 Grande, 2.5 Grande G, 2.5 Grande G-tb.
+The 2.5 Grande G Four, 2.0 Grande Four, and the 2.0 Grande Four "S package" all came equipped with All-Trac AWD.

-Minor changes was made in 2002.
-New headlight, grille and a redesign bumper freshen up the front end while a new taillight design and new chrome trim for the trunk handle finish up the rear end.
-The introduction of the 2.0L iR grade was added alongside the iR-S and iR-V. The iR-V was the only model to feature a hand brake (instead of a floor mounted E-brake) and was the only model to include an optional R154 5 speed manual transmission.
-The G-tb model was discontinued in favor for the 2.0L iR model.
+Minor changes were made in 2002.
+New headlight, grille and a redesigned bumper freshen up the front end while a new taillight design and new chrome trim for the boot handle finish up the rear end.
+The introduction of the 2.0 L iR grade was added alongside the iR-S and iR-V. The iR-V was the only model to feature a hand brake (instead of a floor mounted E-brake) and was the only model to include an optional R154 5 speed manual transmission.
+The G-tb model was discontinued in favor for the 2.0 L iR model.
 Another model introduced by Toyota for the Mark II is their special edition, Regalia, which marks the 35th Anniversary of the Mark II nameplate.

-Mark II Blit (X110; 2002–2007)
+Mark II Blit (X110; 2002)

-The Mark II Blit was the wagon version of the X110 Mark II.
-It was introduced in January 2002 as a replacement of the Toyota Mark II Qualis.
-The Blit was a return to the Mark II platform with rear wheel drive and optional AWD and not a wagon version of the front wheel drive Camry.
+The Mark II Blit is the wagon version of the X110 Mark II.
+It was introduced in January 2002 as a replacement for the Toyota Mark II Qualis.
+The Blit was a return to the Mark II platform with rear-wheel drive and optional AWD, and not a wagon version of the front wheel drive Camry.
 The Blit used straight-six engines with an optional turbo that was discontinued in May 2006.
 The engines used were the same as the sedan model.

-The Mark II Blit was exclusive to Toyota Japanese dealership Toyopet Store continuing to offer the Mark II in a station wagon.
+The Mark II Blit was exclusive to Toyota Japanese dealership Toyopet Store (except in Tokyo and Osaka, where Toyota and Osaka Toyota dealers also carried the Blit).